We have all had days in our professional careers where we felt we had too much work and not enough time in the day to finish it all.

 While it's never easy to admit our faults, when times are tough, effective leaders need to suck it up and work on bettering themselves to improve their team's output.

-There's nothing worse than working for a dictator who refuses to acknowledge there is a problem.
+There's nothing worse than working for leadership who refuses to acknowledge there is a problem.

-While it's not always possible to prevent the amount of work landing up on employees desks, it can help their performance if they know you care and understand the difficulties they are facing.
+While it's not always possible to prevent the amount of work landing on employees’ desks, it can help their performance if they know you care and understand the difficulties they are facing.

 It's important that your staff feel like they can trust you with their grievances and know that you will take into consideration what they have to say.

-Call center managers can practice being good communicators by keeping their agents informed on any updates, showing employees that you have a plan to help them meet their targets and including them as much as possible in the decision-making process.
+Contact center managers can practice being excellent communicators by keeping their agents informed on any updates, showing employees that you have a plan to help them meet their targets, and including them as much as possible in the decision-making process.
 Incorporating empathy for the agent experience into the way communications are handled will only further their trust in the company.

-A simple way to break down a hectic workload is to take it one small chunk at a time.
-Instead of focusing on the bigger picture, reduce your scope and break it apart into simple and actionable to-do's that will lead your team to reach their goals.
+A simple way to break down a heavy workload is to take it one small chunk at a time.
+Instead of focusing on the bigger picture, reduce your scope and break it down into simple and actionable to-do's that will lead your team to reach their goals.

-Schedule a meeting with your team and decide on three over goals that you will focus on for that week.
-Once that has been decided, ask each person to identify what steps they'll need to take in order to achieve that goal.
-By dissecting a big project, your team will feel more focused, and their task lists will become more manageable.
+Schedule a meeting with your team and decide on three goals to focus on for that week.
+Once decided, ask each person to identify what steps they must take in order to achieve that goal.
+By dissecting an extensive project, your team will feel more focused, and their task lists will become more manageable.

 Encourage your employees to take breaks from their work.
 Yes, you read that right.
 You are only shooting yourself in the foot if you think it is more effective to work straight through the day.
-A study of office workers and managers by Staples found that 66 percent of employees do not take a break other than lunch.
+A study of office workers and managers by Staples found 66% of employees do not take a break other than lunch.

-It's been scientifically proven that taking breaks from work keep us from getting bored, help us remember information better and allow us to reevaluate our goals.
-Encourage your call center agents to take a stroll which can contribute to boosting creative thought, grab a cup coffee, meditate or even a quick go for a quick ten-minute workout.
+It's scientifically proven that taking breaks from work keeps us from getting bored, helps us remember information and allows us to reevaluate our goals.
+Encourage your call center agents by walking for a small amount of time, which can contribute to boosting creative thought, or grab a cup of coffee, meditation, or even a 10-minute workout.